 Counselling Adolescents Diploma

-Hart Voluntary Action is launching a Level 5 Diploma in Counselling Adolescents in 2020.
+Hart Voluntary Action launched a Level 5 Diploma in Counselling Adolescents in 2020.

 To apply please complete the application form at the link below and return to firstname.lastname@example.org

 To attend this course you must hold a Counselling Qualification at level 4 or equivalent and want to work with young clients in the 11 – 16 age range.

 - Awarding Body: Counselling and Psychotherapy Central Awarding Body (CPCAB)

 - Session Dates: Commencing September 2021 – Finishing May 2022